-Detection of exosomes, microparticles, and other extracellular vesicles
+Detection and isolation of extracellular vesicles

 Cells release vesicles, also called microparticles and exosomes, which are spherical particles enclosed by a phospholipid bilayer.
 The diameter of these extracellular vesicles typically ranges from 30 nm to 1 μm, the smallest being some 100-fold smaller than the smallest cells.
 Because cells release vesicles into their environment, body fluids such as blood and urine contain typically more than 10 billion vesicles per mL.
 It is becoming increasingly clear that most vesicles have specialized functions and play a key role in coagulation, intercellular signaling, and waste management.
 Consequently, there is a growing interest in the clinical applications of vesicles.
 Vesicles can potentially be used for prognosis, therapy, and biomarkers for health and disease.